beyond-labs/render-prop/README.md

 )
 ```

+> `Store` is provided for convenience, however `this.subscribeTo` also works with [Redux](https://redux.js.org/).

 ###### Using Lifecycle Methods

 Models created by `render-prop` are a simple extension of React components.
-You
-can use props, state and lifecycle methods just like you would anywhere else.
+You can use props, state and lifecycle methods just like you would anywhere else.
 These methods are available:

 * _willMount()_
 * _didMount()_